thervieu/42boot2root/writeup1.md

 ```
 - fun: tar file

+we can get this file out of the vm using lmzeard's credentials to log into the ftp server (you may need to put the service in passive mode)

 After decompressing fun we have a directory `ft_fun` that has 750 files inside it.

 One of those files is bigger and contains a c main and calls to getmeXX functions and a printf call telling us to 'digest' (md5) the password we'll find.